Authored by the expert who managed and guided the team behind the Italy Property Pack

 What property types will appreciate the most in Turin in 2026?

-As of early 2026, renovated energy-efficient apartments are expected to appreciate the most in Turin over the coming year.
+As of early 2026, renovated and energy-efficient apartments are expected to appreciate the most in Turin in 2026, benefiting from the strongest and most consistent buyer demand across the city.

-On the other hand, large unrenovated apartments with poor energy ratings are expected to underperform in Turin because buyers factor in the full cost of renovation and ongoing utility expenses, making these properties harder to sell at asking price.
+On the other hand, large and unrenovated apartments, especially those with poor energy ratings, are likely to underperform because buyers are increasingly pricing in the full cost of bringing them up to standard before they agree on a purchase price.

 How will interest rates affect property prices in Turin in 2026?